Romans 6:1-11 Living the new life is not about life without sin but about adopting a divine identity and heavenly direction

 What shall we say then?
 Are we to continue in sin so that grace may increase?
 May it never be!
 How shall we who died to sin still live in it?

 Paul continues from the preceding verses by anticipating a response from the reader: “What shall we say then?”
-If where sin increased, grace abounded all the more (v 5:20), then should we continue to live in sin while expecting grace to forgive and sanctify us?
+If sin increased, grace abounded all the more (v 5:20), then should we continue to live in sin while expecting grace to remove divine retribution and regenerate our hearts?
 Sin comes from man’s selfish ego.
-Indeed, many adopt a passive attitude in dealing with their ego supposing God’s forgiveness and sanctification need no participation on man’s part.
+Indeed, many adopt a passive attitude in dealing with their ego supposing God’s removal of sin’s retribution and sinful nature need no participation on man’s part.

 Or do you not know that all of us who have been baptised into Christ Jesus have been baptised into His death?